 Domestic violence is often thought of as being mainly about physical abuse of a female by her male partner, but domestic violence can be any behaviour used to exert POWER and CONTROL over a person through fear.
 Domestic and family violence takes place in the context of an intimate partner relationship; against a previous intimate partner, within a family relationship, or in an informal care relationship.

-Types of domestic and family violence behaviours include: Financial abuse, stalking, verbal abuse, sexual abuse, spiritual/cultural abuse, damage to personal property, technological abuse, also known as digital abuse, social abuse and psychological/emotional abuse.
+Types of domestic and family violence behaviours include: Financial abuse, stalking, verbal abuse, sexual abuse, spiritual/cultural abuse, damage to personal property, digital/technolog/technology abuse, social isolation abuse and psychological/emotional abuse.

 Can be direct assaults on the body using objects or weapons; scratching, pulling out your hair, spitting on you, burning you, assault on children, being denied access to your home, deprivation of sleep or food.